Kritika37/GFG/README.md

 # GFG
-starting from Beginners problems to medium
+starting from Beginners problems to medium (Interview Problems) :)
-:)